rjdkmr/g_mmpbsa/docs/quick-run.rst

 Parallel computation using `OpenMP`
 -----------------------------------
-g_mmpbsa inherits OpenMP parallel comuputation implemented in APBS and also implement MM energy calculations in parallel.
+g_mmpbsa inherits OpenMP parallel computation implemented in APBS and also implement MM energy calculations in parallel.
 This parallel support is enabled by default and all processors/core will be used during runtime.

 To control the usage of processors/cores, number of threads can be changed by defining environment variable.
 For example in bash, one can write following command: